 Using Webprint, you can prepare and upload your print requests before your visit to the library.
 If this option does not work for you, you will be assigned a library computer for the duration of your booked time frame.

 You can send your P-disk files by email, or transfer them to Office 365.
 In case you choose to use Office, make sure to have access to Office services before your appointment at the library.
 Please find all necessary Office 365 information and manuals at Leiden University's Helpdesk Portal.
 Library staff can not offer assistance in this matter.

-UB Reception desk
+UB reception desk

-All enquiries regarding library services, your library account, and questions for our information specialists, can be asked at Ask a librarian.
 On weekdays from 9:00-17:00 we can also be reached by whatsapp, chat, and phone.